-This story was prompted by a writing exercise from a fabulous local writing group.
+This story was prompted by a writing exercise from a fabulous writing group based in Bayside, Melbourne.

 Lean as a whippet, face furrowed by the detritus life had thrown at him, the man relaxed his hand around the mop handle.
 He used to do this job in half the time but now he had to keep stopping to catch his breath.
 He wondered if he might be getting too old for all this.
 Nah, that was daft, he had always worked.
 He shut his eyes as a memory shoved itself in his face.
 His old man standing over him, wagging his finger and shouting, “You lazy little bugger, get out from under your mother’s feet and get a job.”
 Well look at me now, Dad.

 Someone came in to use a toilet.
 Their thongs deposited dirt on the previously gleaming tiles.
 He swore and carried on, stinging sweat dripping into his eyes.
 When he finished, he trudged outside into the forty-degree heat.
 His knackered hands and shoulders thrummed, but nothing a mid-afternoon beer wouldn’t fix.
 He gave a thumbs-up through the window of the manager’s office and headed to his trailer at the far end of the site.
 As he went, he kept an eye on the vermin, the ‘clients’ he was supposed to call them.
 But he preferred ‘vermin’.
 They came, they made a noise, they left a mess.

 Soon he was in his favourite place in the whole of Beachside - ironically a hundred kilometres from the coast.
 Surrounded by rushes, the lake behind the trailer was a place of relative peace, aside from occasional annoyances from stir-crazy campers laughing and screaming as they splashed in the murky water.
 There were two teenagers there now, egging each other to jump in first.
 Idiots, he thought, and shook his head.